 Since the fall, our hearts have been idol factories, seeking something, many things, other than God to fulfill its longings for meaning, love, significance, security, and, what is often left off this list, glory.
 We were made for glory.
 We lost glory at the fall (remember Romans 3:23 – “for all have sinned and fall short of the glory of God.”).
 We pursue glory in “all the wrong places” to fill that void.

 Sports today demonstrate one of the most often used and clearest methods for establishing this lost glory.
 We strive to become champions, winners, first place, the best, the highest – whether it is in world class arenas for Olympians and Super Bowls or in neighborhood courts for a community league or a pick up game.

-However, rather than looking in sports for the reflection of this idolatry, what is “fundamentally wrong with the human heart”, we say things like, “I am just competitive”, or “I am just playing hard” and deny the reality of our idolatry.
+However, rather than looking into our sports for the reality of this idolatry because of what is “fundamentally wrong with the human heart”, we say things like, “I am just competitive”, or “I am just playing hard” and deny the reality of our idolatry.

 When we won’t even consider the possibility that our sports are an idol, we live out what God says of idolaters in Isaiah 44.
 In verse 13-20, God uses a carpenter as an example.
 The carpenter takes what God has provided (wood) and uses part of it for his job, part of it as fuel to warm himself, and part of it to cook his food, all within the purposes of God.

 Yet, rather than stopping there, the carpenter then takes the rest and makes “a god, his idol; he bows down to it and worships.
 He prays to it and says, “Save me; you are my god.” (verse 17)